tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_2.md

 "Actually, it means a lot," I countered, "It means you've been hiring minors to work at a place that serves liquor."

 I tutted, shaking my head with feigned disappointment.
-"The sheriff might be very interested in that."Remy smirked with confidence.
+"The sheriff might be very interested in that."

+Remy smirked with confidence.
 "You gonna call 'em?
 Go ahead.
 I ain't hidin' nothin'."

 The smirk was a challenge, a dare.
 I knew he was testing us.
 In my heart, I knew the sheriff would do nothing.
 This was a small town where secrets were kept and outsiders were viewed with suspicion.
 The police had already turned a blind eye to Gabby's disappearance.